4 min read

 When done correctly, crate training works wonders.
 Not just for keeping your canine content while you're away, but also for protecting your shoes, furniture, and everything else puppies love to chew on.

 But don't expect to just place your puppy in a crate, lock the door, and head off to work.
 This will cause immense stress for your fur-baby and could lead to separation anxiety.
-It will also sabotage your potty training efforts — young dogs simply can't hold their bladders for that long.
+It may also sabotage your potty training efforts — young dogs simply can't hold their bladders for that long, and the notion that puppies won't potty in their crate is a myth.

 You should be present for every training session when you first introduce the crate to your dog.
 Keep sessions short, and make sure their crate is as cozy and inviting as can be.